Table of contents: Replacing the relay ↓ Replacing fuses ↓

-If too much current flows, the electrical circuit of the protected components is interrupted electronically.
+If too much current flows, the electrical circuit of the protected components is electronically interrupted.
 After a short time, the electrical circuit is automatically closed again.
 If the fault occurs again, the electrical circuit is interrupted again.

 Determine the cause of the burnout.

-Warning: The relays are located in the dashboard on the driver's side.
+Warning: The relays are located in the instrument panel on the driver's side.

-1. Remove the driver's side pocket, refer to Section Removal and installation of a pocket from the driver's side.
+1. Remove the pocket from the driver's side, refer to Section Removal and installation the pocket on the driver's side.

-3. Check the operability of the relay and, if necessary, replace it with a new one, refer to the relevant Section.
+3. Check the functionality of the relay and, if necessary, replace it with a new one, refer to the relevant Section.

 4. Install the relay on the board.

-5. Reinstall the driver's pocket, refer to Section Removal and installation of a pocket from the driver's side.
+5. Reinstall the driver's pocket, refer to Section Removal and installation the pocket on the driver's side.

 Replacing fuses

-To protect the wires of electrical equipment and consumers from damage during short circuits and overloads, electrical circuits have fuses.
+To protect electrical equipment wires and consumers from damage during short circuits and overloads, electrical circuits have fuses.

-1. Before replacing the fuse, be sure to turn off the ignition and all consumers.
+1. Before replacing a fuse, be sure to turn off the ignition and all consumers.

 2. The fuses are located in the fuse boxes on the left side of the instrument panel, behind the cover (refer to the illustration in Specifications).

-3. Open the lid by inserting a screwdriver with the flat side at the bottom behind the lid (arrow) and pry off the cover.
+3. Open the cover by inserting a flat-sided screwdriver into the bottom rear of the cover (arrow) and pushing the cover out.

 4. The location of the fuses is shown on the back of the fuse box cover.

-Warning: The location of the fuses depends on the equipment and year of manufacture of the vehicle.
-In addition, there is also a crank for emergency closing of the sliding roof panel.
+Warning: The location of the fuses varies depending on the equipment and year of the vehicle.
+In addition, the crank handle for the emergency closing of the sliding roof panel is also located there.

 Warning: If the fuse blows again, check the electrical circuits.